Thank you for reading our post, please rate this article at the end.

 1150 is a much longer truck camper, but it comes with one slide.
 Nevertheless, you can select either a dry or wet floor plan.

-The bunk bed option allows you to sleep 5.
+The bunk bed option accommodates 5.
 However, the truck camper sleeps 4 with the standard.

-The area of the truck camper that slides comes with a protective cover that is diamond-plated.
-You get an 8 cubic feet refrigerator and a 22-inch microwave/oven combo.
+The truck camper’s sliding area comes with a diamond-plated protective cover.
+You receive an 8-cubic-foot refrigerator and a 22-inch microwave/oven combo.

-You get electric jacks that can be controlled using a remote.
+You get electric jacks that can be controlled remotely.
 You get a kitchen skylight and a shade.

-Regarding options, you can get upgraded steps, thermal pane windows, a grill with accompanying brackets, and a propane-powered generator.
+Regarding options, you can select upgraded steps, thermal-pane windows, a grill with accompanying brackets, and a propane-powered generator.

 The tanks are 59-gallon freshwater tanks, 43-gallon black tanks, and 35-gallon grey water tanks.

-The 1150 has an overall width of 8.1 feet and a height of 8.7 feet, which increases to 10 feet when the air conditioner is considered.
+The 1150 has an overall width of 8.1 feet and a height of 8.7 feet, increasing to 10 feet when the air conditioner is included.

 The truck camper measures 19 feet in length.
 The interior measures 6.7 feet in height and 11.4 feet in floor length.
 This truck camper has a dry weight of 3,358 pounds.